jhaygood86/dill-bdd/Readme.md

 ## Usage

-Build src directory with dotnet core and add library to your project.
+Build src directory with .NET 6.0 and add library to your project.
 See sample .sh scripts in build/ directory

 ## Samples